ricventu/dev-in-docker/README.md

 # Dev In Docker
-Simple development environment for Docker
+Simple development environment for Docker, using only Docker official images

 # Install